 This is about the time I personally became involved with the story.
-Ruling out reflection, I thought perhaps this was just a background image covered over by the artist.
-Removing the picture from its frame, it is a print and not an original work.
+Ruling out reflections, I thought perhaps this was just a background image covered over by the artist.
+Removing the picture from its frame, it proved to be a print and not an original work.
 Another thought was that perhaps it was double printed with another image.
 This, while technically still possible, does not seem to be the case.
 The back shows no abnormal saturation, neither do some damaged areas where cross sections of the paper can be seen.

 Again, another dead end.
-The final clue is perhaps the strangest of all; after several months of this phenomenon, it suddenly ceased.
-Perhaps, if my earlier theory was correct that there was a latent image contained below the artists print, than maybe continued exposure to flash photography somehow damaged or destroyed it?
-I find this an unlikely resolution, most of the photographs taken were with cell phones, not using flash.
+The final clue is perhaps the strangest of all.
+After several months, this phenomenon suddenly ceased.
+Perhaps, if my earlier theory was correct that there was a latent image contained below the print, than maybe continued exposure to flash photography somehow damaged or destroyed it?
+I find this to be an unlikely resolution, most of the photographs taken were with cell phones, not using flash.
 Still, it is the closest thing to a scientific explanation that I have.